hazelcast/hazelcast/README.md

     .setGroupType( MemberGroupType.ZONE_AWARE );
 ```

 ***NOTE:*** *When using the `ZONE_AWARE` partition grouping, a cluster spanning multiple Availability Zones (AZ) should have an equal number of members in each AZ.
-Otherwise, it may result in uneven partition distribution among the members.*
+Otherwise, it will result in uneven partition distribution among the members.*

 ### Configuring Hazelcast Members with Discovery SPI